Jira Integration

 - Issue doesn't exist

-- No permission to view issue
+- No permission to view the issue

 - Wrong Jira instance